 Central to Lutheran theology is the concept of Grace.
-We believe that humans are always sinful.
-Sins in our understanding are not so much evil actions, but sinfulness is a condition humans live in.
+We believe that God loves us, no matter what.
+God’s love does not depend on us being perfect.
+As human beings, we cannot achieve perfection.
+There will always be sin and brokenness in our lives.
+Sins in our understanding are not so many evil actions, but sinfulness is a condition humans live in.

-This condition of sinfullness can lead to bad, unethical and unhealthy choices.
+This condition of sinfulness can lead to bad, unethical, and unhealthy choices.

-We believe that sinfulness works a bit like pregnancy.
-Either you are pregnant or you are not pregnant.
-So we believe that either you are sinful or you are not.
-The reality of human life is that even the greatest saints remain sinners.
-Good and bad, light and darkness reside next to each other and the crease a wide variety of shades and textures in the human life.
-There are no bad people who wouldn’t have trace of good in them.
-Equally there are no good people who do not carry within them to capability to be bad.
+We believe that the reality of human life is, that even the greatest saints remain sinners.
+Good and bad, right and wrong reside next to each other and create a wide variety of shades and textures in human life.
+There are no bad people who wouldn’t have a trace of good in them.
+Equally, there are no good people who do not carry within them the capability to be bad.

 Recognizing this inescapable duality of the human condition Lutherans believe that humans are “Sinners And Saints At The Same Time.”

 All the good works Lutherans do, we do in response to this experience of grace.
-We serve a hurting and suffering world, because the world needs our service.
+We serve a hurting and suffering world because the world needs our service.
 We know that God loves all people, and we try to do likewise.
 We are called to follow Christ and pour God’s love back into the world again.
-So we strife to do “God’s Work With Our Hands” and become “Agents Of Grace.’
+So we strive to do “God’s Work With Our Hands” and become agents of grace.